Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 birds in nature

 Following the call of a single songbird may lead you to an area rife with birds.
-For example, heeding the call of a chickadee may lead to a canopy teeming with titmice, woodpeckers, kinglets, and nuthatches.
+For example, heeding the call of a chickadee may lead to a flock full of titmice, woodpeckers, kinglets, and nuthatches.

 1. Avatar